You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Advil?

-Before diving into the alternatives, let's briefly discuss what Advil is and how it works.
-Advil is a nonsteroidal anti-inflammatory drug (NSAID) that contains ibuprofen as its active ingredient.
-It's primarily used to relieve pain, reduce inflammation, and lower fever.
-Ibuprofen works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
+Before we dive into the alternatives, let's quickly review what Advil is.
+Advil is a brand name for ibuprofen, a nonsteroidal anti-inflammatory drug (NSAID) that works by blocking the production of prostaglandins, which are chemicals that cause pain and inflammation.
+Advil is available in various forms, including tablets, capsules, and liquid gels.

-Excedrin is a combination pain reliever that contains acetaminophen, aspirin, and caffeine.
-While it doesn't contain ibuprofen, it's often used to relieve tension headaches, migraines, and other types of headaches.
+Excedrin is a combination medication that contains acetaminophen and aspirin.
+While it's not an NSAID like Advil, it's often used to relieve tension headaches and other types of pain.
+Excedrin is available in various forms, including tablets and capsules.

 4. Aspirin (Acetylsalicylic Acid)